everything you need to know about this economic phenomenon

 - The increase in production costs.
 For example, if fuel prices rise, transporting products from one place to another is more expensive, so products have to raise their prices to generate returns.

-- Increasing wages can also contribute to rising prices and therefore contributes to the phenomenon of inflation.
+- Increasing wages can also contribute to rising prices and thus contribute to the phenomenon of inflation.
 If employers pay their employees more, they will likely have to raise their prices to cover those labor costs.

 - The rise in prices in the context of inflation can be generated when the demand for goods exceeds the supply.
 What does this mean?
 Let’s relate it to the previous point: if a worker earns more money from an increase in salary, this usually causes him to buy more things (an increase in demand); however, there are not so many products on the market to meet this growing demand.
 Therefore, with fewer products on the shelves but more demand for them, prices go up for the few products that there are (in colloquial terms, it is as if it were a competition to see who has more to pay).